FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 - `configure.phtml` is the file containing the form to parameterize your extension
 - A `static/` directory containing CSS and JavaScript files that you will need for your extension (note that if you need to write a lot of CSS it may be more interesting to write a complete theme)
-- A `controllers` directory containing additional controllers
+- A `Controllers` directory containing additional controllers
 - An `i18n` directory containing additional translations
 - `layout` and` views` directories to define new views or to overwrite the current views